-- 2. The maximum height of stockpiles shall not exceed 2.5 m and the maximum batter slope shall not exceed 2:1. - Height and Batter - 3.
-Topsoil stockpiles shall not contain any timber, stones, clay lumps or other rubbish. - Stockpiles to be Clean - 4.
-To minimise erosion, stockpile batters shall be track rolled or stabilised by other means acceptable to the Council's Supervising Engineer as soon as practically possible. - Erosion Control - 5.
+- 2. The maximum height of stockpiles shall not exceed 2.0 m and the maximum batter slope shall not exceed 2:1. - Height and Batter - 3.
+Topsoil stockpiles shall not contain any timber, stones, clay lumps or other rubbish.

+Stockpiles to be Clean

+- 4. To minimise erosion, stockpile batters shall be track rolled or stabilised by other means acceptable to the Council's Supervising Engineer as soon as practically possible.
+Where a stockpile is to be placed for more than 10 days, appropriate E&SC must be installed.
+Dust control measures must be implemented on all stockpiles. - Erosion and Dust Control - 5.
 Where seeding of stockpiles to encourage vegetation cover is undertaken, such work shall be carried out in accordance with Specification C273 LANDSCAPING.